Todd Field's unrealized projects: Eastside Westside

 Another Field project in development at Standard Film Company that year was a script called Eastside Westside by What Maisie Knew screenwriters Nancy Doyne and Carroll Cartwright.
 In addition to directing, Field was to have produced alongside William Teitler and Charles Weinstock.

 The Ninth Man

 At DreamWorks, Field also planned to resurrect the WWII project The Ninth Man, based upon the 1976 novel, which Steven Spielberg had almost directed an adaptation of thirty years prior.
 Blake Masters and Ross Parker both worked on the script each at various times.
+Field's production partner Leon Vitali later addressed their obstacles in pitching the subject matter in the aftermath of the September 11 attacks when studios were looking for projects that dealt with conflict in the Middle East.
+"Everywhere we took it, people would say, 'Oh, there's already an Arab film out there.'
+The first thing we had to say was, 'No, it's not about Arabs.
+They're Aryan, they're not Arabs.
+Because Iran means 'Aryan' in case you didn't know.'"

 Little Children TV miniseries

 Field had originally envisioned his film Little Children as an eight-hour miniseries adaptation for HBO, that would allow him to dig further into each character's backstory.
 At the time Field and author Tom Perotta gave the pitch, the idea of a miniseries or a limited series was unheard of as something that would be profitable to studios; "They said, 'Nobody makes miniseries anymore.
 No one would ever do that.
 There's no such form'."
 Producer Scott Rudin later came in and purchased the rights to the novel, wanting to set it up as a feature film for Field to direct at New Line Cinema.